Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Threats to validity

-The extent to which the research reflects the researcher's intention and what is investigated by the RQs \cite{Wohlin2012}.
-The inadequacy of the search and study selection process is the most evident bias that might compromise the construct validity of this study \cite{Shahin2014}.
+\textbf{Construct validity.} The extent to which the research reflects the researcher's intention and what is investigated by the RQs \citep{Wohlin2012}.
+The inadequacy of the search and study selection process is the most evident bias that might compromise the construct validity of this study \citep{Shahin2014}.
 For example, although the concept of the AUI is well known, systems that employ it may also be referred to by terms like "smart user interface" or "intelligent user interface".
-To mitigate any possible threat in the search strategy, we employed two strategies: \textbf{1)} we concluded that missing such terms posed a negligible risk in this SLR after doing several rounds of trial searches in six well-known digital libraries. \textbf{2)} we consulted the search strings utilised in previous SLRs \cite{Goncalves2019,Aranha2021} and used the PICOC criteria to ensure that the search was thorough and comprehensive.
+To mitigate any possible threats in the search strategy, we employed two strategies: \textbf{1)} We concluded that missing such terms posed a negligible risk in this SLR after doing several rounds of trial searches in six well-known digital libraries. \textbf{2)} We consulted the search strings utilised in previous SLRs \citep{Goncalves2019, Aranha2021} and used the PICOC criteria to ensure that the search is thorough and comprehensive.
 As a result, our search approach works well enough to identify significant papers in the related field.
-Another threat to construct validity lies in the search of paper metadata (i.e., titles, abstracts, and keywords) in most databases.
-It is likely that some publications with no validated reference in their metadata were systematically rejected.
+Another threat to construct validity lies in the search of paper metadata (i.e., titles, abstracts, and keywords) in most databases, potentially leading to the systematic rejection of publications lacking validated references in their metadata.